jcu-eresearch/Edgar/documentation/QERN/setup_ala_importer.markdown

 ALA importer
 ============

+This install guide is for <code>yum</code>, tested with CentOS 6.2.
+Installation also confirmed working with Ubuntu <code>apt-get</code> packages.

 This assumes you have a copy of Edgar in the directory `~/Edgar`, and have a database named `edgar`.